bcoe/thumbd/README.md

 * listens for thumbnailing jobs on the queue specified.
 * downloads the original image from S3, to a temporary directory.
 * Uses ImageMagick to perform the set of transformations on the image.
-* uploads the thumbnails created back to S3, with the following naming convention: <original filename excluding extension>\_<transformation name>.jpg: source.jpg.
+* uploads the thumbnails created back to S3, with the following naming convention: [original filename excluding extension]\_[transformation name].jpg

-Assume that the following thumbnail job is received over SQS:
+Assume that the following thumbnail job was received over SQS:

 ```json
 {